 10. My Little Grass Shack

-When a lot of people think about Hawaiian music, they’re really thinking about the Hapa Haole music from the 1930s and 1940s.
+When many people think about Hawaiian music, they think of the Hapa Haole music from the 1930s and 1940s.

 My Little Grass Shack was originally meant as a parody of the 1920s song “Back in Hackensack, New Jersey.”
 However, after a lot of tweaking and adding in local flavor, it morphed into an iconic Hawaiian song.

-This old Hawaiian song takes place in Kealakekua Bay on the Big Island of Hawaii and it’s hard to drive through the town without this song popping into your head.
+This old Hawaiian song is set in Kealakekua Bay on the Big Island of Hawaii, and it’s hard to drive through the town without this song popping into your head.

-My Little Grass Shack is basically about someone being homesick for the Big Island and all the things that make it special.
+My Little Grass Shack is about someone who is homesick for the Big Island and all that makes it special.

 11. I’ll Remember You

 I get teary-eyed just about every time this song plays.
-That’s usually because it’s played at a lot of funerals or in remembrance of someone who has passed away.
+That’s usually because it’s played at many funerals or in remembrance of someone who has passed away.

-Both Don Ho and Elvis Presley recorded popular versions of this song.
-But there are lots of other versions that are hauntingly beautiful.
+Both Don Ho and Elvis Presley recorded popular versions of this song, but there are many other versions that are hauntingly beautiful.

 12. Fish and Poi

-Ok, this might have been my jam back in the 90s!
-It’s a really fun song that’s all about Hawaiian food and island life!
+Okay, this might have been my jam back in the 90s!
+It’s a really fun song about Hawaiian food and island life!

 It’s by Sean Na’auao and it’s definitely in the Jawaiian style with a slight reggae beat.
 And there’s a whole reggae verse in the middle.